tiago123456789/consumer-pgmq/README.md

 import { config } from "dotenv"
 config()

-import Consumer from '../src/consumer';
-import PostgresQueueDriver from '../src/queueDriver/PostgresQueueDriver';
-import timersPromises from "node:timers/promises";
+import { Consumer, PostgresQueueDriver } from "consumer-pgmq" import timersPromises from "node:timers/promises";
 import knex from 'knex'